-6. Coat length and density
+6. Coat density

-The very dense coat should be very even and no more than $2\frac{1}{2}$ cm long.
+The coat should be very thick and dense all over the body.
 The coat has to be free of rosettes and ruffles and is not in moult.

-- slightly soft-coated, slightly lacking in springiness of coat - slight flatness of coat, slightly long-coated - coat slightly lacking in density, slightly thin-coated on belly - other slight deviations under positions 3, 4, 5 and/or 6
+- slightly soft-coated, slightly lacking in springiness of coat - slight flatness of coat, slightly long-coated - coat slightly lacking in density, slightly thin-coated on belly - other slight deviations under positions 3, 4, 5 and/or 6 Déenne